 - 2 medium-sized heads of cauliflower, , separated into florets

-- 2 large white onions, , cut into cubes
+- 2 large white onion, , cut into cubes

 - Boiling vegetables: In a deep pot boil the carrots for 5 minutes.
 Add a teaspoon of salt and the cauliflower to the water.Boil for 3 minutes, or after the cauliflower changes colors and immediately after remove from the hot water (do not overcook, they have to be tender but firm).
 Set aside.

 - Sauteing: Heat the butter over very low heat in an oven-safe skillet.Add the onion and garlic and cook for 3 minutes or until onions become translucent, stir often to cook uniformly.
 Add the carrot and cauliflower and increase heat to medium.
 Cook and stir until all the ingredients are heated-through.